hatchet/hatchet/docs/developer_guide.rst

 Developer Guide
 ***************

-Contributing to hatchet
+Contributing to Hatchet
 =======================

-If you want to contribute a new data reader, feature, or bugfix to hatchet, please read below.
-This guide discusses the contributing workflow used in the hatchet project, and the granularity of pull requests (PRs).
+If you want to contribute a new data reader, feature, or bugfix to Hatchet, please read below.
+This guide discusses the contributing workflow used in the Hatchet project, and the granularity of pull requests (PRs).

 Branches
 --------
-The main branch in hatchet that has the latest contributions is named ``develop``.
+The main branch in Hatchet that has the latest contributions is named ``develop``.
 All pull requests should start from ``develop`` and target ``develop``.